Anurzeuii/testing-for-gov-parity/parity.md

 <li>	For Sovereign Clouds, The CLI command for [Vnet/Forced tunneling](http://https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-virtual-network "Vnet/Forced tunneling") does not return IP ranges: please use the [list](https://www.microsoft.com/en-us/download/details.aspx?id=57063) which contains the IPs for USGOV cloud.</li>
 <li> USGOV firewalls URLS are: </li>
 <li> For scheduled pipelines, we also provide a blob based trigger mechanism.
 This mechanism is not supported for CMK workspaces. .
 For enabling blob based trigger for CMK workspaces, user has to do additional setup which is documented here: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-trigger-published-pipeline</li>
+ <li> When using USGOV - make sure to add additional hosts in their firewall setting: For Arizona use:  "usgovarizona.api.ml.azure.us", for Virginia use: "usgovvirginia.api.ml.azure.us".
+Also double check - graph.windows.net is added as well. </li>
 </ol>

 <h2>China Parity</h2>